Kia Picanto interior

 You do get black upholstery on basic models that makes the interior feel a little bit gloomy.
 GT Line and GT Line S models make a decent effort of brightening it up – both of them come with faux black leather seats with red highlights which will be easier to keep clean than the cloth options.

-The Kia Picanto’s upgraded seven-inch touchscreen infotainment system is a proper stereo compared to the VW Up's Walkman
+The Kia Picanto’s upgraded 7-inch touchscreen infotainment system is a proper stereo compared to the VW Up's Walkman

 The basic Picanto 1 doesn’t get a proper infotainment screen.
 Its 3.8-inch monochrome display looks like the kind you’d get on a 90s stereo.
 Picanto 2 and GT Line models get the same system, but upgraded with a handy Bluetooth phone connection for hands-free mobile calls and music streaming.

-To get an actual infotainment screen though, you’ll have to go for either a Picanto 3 or the top-of-the-range GT Line S. They come with a seven-inch colour touchscreen that’s pretty big for a car the Picanto’s size and makes the interior look far more modern.
+To get an actual infotainment screen though, you’ll have to go for at least a Picanto 3.
+They come with a 7-inch colour touchscreen that’s pretty big for a car the Picanto’s size and makes the interior look far more modern.
 The graphics aren’t spectacularly detailed and the processing speeds aren’t particularly quick but at this price it’s hard to grumble.
 The good news is that it comes complete with Apple CarPlay and Android Auto so you can mirror your smartphone’s navigation and media apps on the Picanto’s big screen.

-Picanto 3 and GT Line models also get the best stereo of the lot – it offers reasonable sound via its six speakers, but doesn’t have the immersive quality of the Beats Audio system available in the Volkswagen Up.
+Picanto 3 models and up also get the best stereo of the lot – it offers reasonable sound via its six speakers, but doesn’t have the immersive quality of the Beats Audio system available in the Volkswagen Up.
 It could be worse, though – Picanto 2s make do with four-speakers while the entry-level model has just two.
 Humming your tunes may well be louder.